Automation AI Self‑Hosting

 value = "\${hcloud_server.null-claw.ipv4_address}";

-description = "Public IPv4 address";
+description = "Public IPv4 address of the null-claw server";

 };